 Oh, and there’s a less than generous timer which constantly puts you under pressure at every turn, which makes learning the game and processing your mistakes even trickier.

-To help you along the path towards winning more games, we'll take you through a number of more advanced Dota Auto Chess tips which new to intermediate players can benefit from.
-If you think we've missed out a piece of strategy advice, then don't be afraid to let us know in the comments below and we may feature it in the article itself.
+To help you along the path towards winning more Auto Chess games, we'll take you through a number of more advanced tips for new and intermediate players alike.
+If you think we've missed out on something particularly important, then don't be afraid to let us know in the comments below and we may just feature it in the article itself.

 - Work with the game.
 Don’t be afraid to buy pieces as they appear for later use, as this enables you to keep your options open.
 It’s important to keep your economy thriving, so try and avoid draining your pockets every round.
 Find a balance between keeping your monetary gains ticking along and your chess “locker” filled with potential combinations.